urja2001/DevOps-Interview-Questions/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/05/Devops-toolchain.svg/1280px-Devops-toolchain.svg.png" alt="DevOps" height="150" width="300">

-## How to Use This Repository?

-1. Clone the repository to your local machine.
-2. Navigate to the dedicated directory for the tool or cloud platform you are interested in.
-3. Each file in the directory will contain a set of questions related to that specific topic.
-4. If you wish to add or modify questions, simply edit the respective file.
-5. Raise a merge request, and our community moderators will review and merge your contribution.

 ## Tools and Platforms Covered

 This repository includes interview questions for the following DevOps tools and cloud platforms: